zayyadosuolale/NBA-Breakout-Prediction/SQL/README.md

 <img width="352" height="146" alt="image" src="https://github.com/user-attachments/assets/253b9903-f81e-4836-9234-529d9df04053" />

-Most players age 24 and under had between one and three seasons of NBA experience.
+Most players age 24 and under had between one and three seasons of NBA experience in the dataset chosen.
 This distribution supports focusing the machine learning model on early-career development, where breakout seasons are most likely to occur.

-## Technologies Used

-- MySQL
-- SQL Window Functions
-- Subqueries
-- Joins
-- Groupby
-- Case statements
-- Data Cleaning
-- Exploratory Data Analysis (EDA)

 ## Files